-The Quinnipiac MSN program with Family Nurse Practitioner and Adult-Gerontology Nurse Practitioner specializations qualify the graduate to sit for the national certification exams offered through AANP or ANCC.
-The conferred degree, plus national certification, will allow the graduate to apply for APRN (advanced practice nursing) licensure in all 50 states.
+The Quinnipiac MSN program with Family Nurse Practitioner, Adult-Gerontology Nurse Practitioner, Adult-Gerontology Acute Care Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner specializations qualify the graduate to sit for the national certification exams offered through AANP or ANCC.
+Educational requirements for eligibility to apply for licensure varies from state to state.
+It is the responsibility of each prospective applicant and student to know the educational requirements in the state for which you plan to apply for licensure.
 View state-specific information about the advanced practice nursing licensing requirements.

 The Quinnipiac DNP Nurse Anesthesia program prepares students to become Certified Registered Nurse Anesthetists (CRNAs).
 CRNAs are licensed to practice in all 50 states and the District of Columbia.
 In many states, CRNAs are classified as a type of advanced practice registered nurse and must be licensed by the relevant state licensing authority.
 View state-specific information about the advanced practice nursing licensing requirements.

-The Entry-Level Professional Doctor of Occupational Therapy (OTD) program at Quinnipiac University has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located 6116 Executive Boulevard, Suite 200 North Bethesda, MD 20852-4929.
-ACOTE's contact information is as follows: phone: 301-652-6611 (ext.
-2914); fax: 301-652-1417; email: email@example.com; website: acoteonline.org
+The dual-degree bachelor of science/master of occupational therapy (BS/MOT) and the entry-level doctor of occupational therapy (EOTD) programs at Quinnipiac University are fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located 6116 Executive Boulevard, Suite 200 North Bethesda, MD 20852-4929.
+ACOTE's contact information is as follows: phone: 301-652-6611; fax: 301-652-1417; email: email@example.com; website: acoteonline.org

-As a program with Candidacy Status, Quinnipiac University may admit students into the Entry-Level OTD according to the approved timeline and may proceed to the Preaccreditation Review step of the accreditation process.
-The program must have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+All graduates of these programs are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 All states and jurisdictions require graduation from an ACOTE accredited occupational therapy program and passing the NBCOT exam is a requirement for state licensure.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.